Documents and Healthcare Information

 Information on the process of obtaining a licence, documents required and application forms are available at the Driver Licensing website.
 Please note that driving licences are classed 1-5.
 Class 1-4 are commercial drivers.
 If you are simply looking for an individual licence, it is class 5.
 Please note as well that drivers under 18 need to be re-tested for the driver's licence or permit.

 The Driver Licensing website also contains important information about obtaining a Driver's licence for new drivers, the Road User's Manual, and information about Medical testing.

 Immigration: Information on Immigration is availabe on several websites.
 Citizenship and Immigration Canada explains the entire process.
 The Newfoundland and Labrador Office of Immigration and Multiculturalism promotes immigration to the province and has its own Provincial Nominee Program.
-You may contact any of these offices directly for information, or the Manager of Academic Recruitment and Support at firstname.lastname@example.org with any questions you have.
+You may contact any of these offices directly for information, or the Manager of Academic Recruitment, Support and Immigration at firstname.lastname@example.org with any questions you have.

 Student Permits: School-age children of faculty members entering Canada on a work permit are not required to have a student permit.
 However children of faculty members on a work permit, who will be attending a post-secondary institution, are required to obtain a student permit.
 Please see Citizenship and Immigration Canada for more info.
 Applications for student permits should be submitted with the application for employment authorization.